What is active bystander intervention?

 Can you teach my children?

-Children twelve and up can participate in Bystander Intervention for Teens which is designed for a younger audience.
+I have trained and certified to provide TAB by Quabbin Mediation which is aimed at children, twelve and older.
 This program teaches the principals of participatory bystander actions and how they benefit society.
 It does not include role playing by participants.
 This is a two-hour program that is taught by me, with a co-trainer.

 Children under twelve are best served by programs aimed at their developmental level.
 There are anti-bullying curricula available elsewhere.